AbeHandler/everything/personalsite2/_posts/2021-04-28-self-study-resources-for-data-science.markdown

 Data science is based on math and statistics, so it makes sense to spend time continually deepening your understanding of these fundamental ideas.
 Also, while the field will change all the time, the underlying quantitative concepts will remain consistent.

-While more math is always helpful, when you are starting out, I would recommend making sure you are comfortable with the fundamentals of calculus, statistics and linear algebra.
+When you are starting out, I would recommend making sure you are comfortable with the fundamentals of calculus, statistics and linear algebra.
+(More math will deepen your understanding, but I would start there.)
 Here are a few resources I have found helpful.

 - **[3blue1brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw)** is an AMAZING math YouTuber.
 I learn a ton from his videos, and am inspired by the quality of his teaching.
 I also leaned on videos from **[mathematicalmonk](https://www.youtube.com/channel/UCcAtD_VYwcYwVbTdvArsm7w)** to build my quantitative background during my first year in grad school.
 There are tons of math YouTubers, and I suggest poking around to find a teaching style that works for you.